-MetaVR Terrain Tools for Esri ArcGIS has the ability to compile 2D textured runway models into round-earth 3D terrain.
-Starting with Terrain Tools version 1.5, when a runway model is compiled with the terrain, the runway conforms to the earth curvature and terrain profile.
+MVRsimulation Terrain Tools for Esri ArcGIS has the ability to compile 2D textured runway models into round-earth 3D terrain.
+When a runway model is compiled with the terrain, the runway conforms to the earth curvature and terrain profile.
 The underlying terrain is cut out from the full compiled terrain.

 During compilation of the round-earth terrain tile, the model is conformed to the terrain by draping the model geometry onto the terrain using the source elevation data.
 The terrain of the runway area is cut out and removed, and the projected model is inserted in the resulting hole.
 Additionally, the model geometry is modified to become part of the terrain tile so that VRSG will render the runway as terrain.

-The examples in the slide show above are of MetaVR's virtual Kelly Field, Lackland Force Base, built in Terrain Tools, with the runway created by the Runway feature.
+The examples in the slide show at the top of the page are of MVRsimulation's virtual Kelly Field, Lackland Force Base, built in Terrain Tools, with the runway created by the Runway feature.
 (The dense urban culture of Greater San Antonio in the distance was generated by Esri CityEngine and placed on the terrain.)

 MVRsimulation’s Terrain Tools within Esri ArcMap, and VRSG real-time textured and wireframe 3D views all of the virtual Albacete Air Base, Spain.
 Also shown in the lower right is the air base’s control tower model in the Model Viewer.